De-registering (closing) a company

 - all the members of the organization agree to the deregistration

-- the corporation has not initiated service or business, or carried out business, or has not been in operation during the three months immediately before the application
+- the corporation has not initiated service or business, or carried out business, or has not been in operation during the three months immediately before the application (application made at least three months after the cessation date)

 - there are no outstanding liabilities of the company